yieldyak/governance-contracts/README.md

 We introduce the concept of Voting Power, which is determined by deposits into the staking contract.
 The staking contract accepts multiple types of tokens, with different ratios of votes per token.
 For example:

-* $YAK token - 1 vote per token
+* $YAK token - 1,000 votes per token
-* LP token - 10 votes per token
+* LP token - 10,000 votes per token (assuming 1 LP token has 10 YAK underlying)
-* YRT token - 50 votes per token
+* YRT token - 50,000 votes per token (assuming 1 YRT token has 50 YAK underlying)

 #### Storage and Implementation